ucu-computer-science/Hardware-Simulator-and-Assembler/README.md

 *Architectures:*

-* First category
+* Instruction Set Architecture (Register Architecture)

-  1. Stack architecture
+  1. Stack (Zero-Address)

-  2. Accumulator (?) architecture
+  2. Accumulator (One-Address)

-  3. Register architecture
+  3. Register (Two-Address)

-* Second category
+* Instruction Set Complexity

-  1. RISC
+  1. Reduced Instruction Set Computer (RISC)

-  2. CISC
+  2. Complex Instruction Set Computer (CISC)

-* Third category
+* General Architecture

-  1. Von Neumann architecture
+  1. Von Neumann (Princeton) architecture

   2. Harvard architecture

   3. Modified Harvard architecture

-* Forth category
+* Input/Output

-  1. Memory mapped input-output (I/O)
+  1. Memory-Mapped I/O

-  2. Separate space (I/O)
+  2. Separate Space MMIO

-  3. Separate commands (I/O)
+  3. Special commands

-_(There also exists some SIMD, but it is scary, so we will not talk about that)_
+_(There also exists some SIMD, but it is scary, ~~so we will not talk about that~~ we will talk about that a bit later)_

 ### What we will (possibly) use: :maple_leaf: